Dress Code Policy

 Policy: The Perelman School of Medicine encourages students early in their medical careers to practice habits of dress and grooming that will assist them in future patient interactions.
 All students should strive to look clean and neat, and to dress in a manner that is appropriate and inoffensive.

 While on clinical rotations, medical students must be dressed in accordance with the dress code of the site in which they are working.
 Links to these institutional policies are found below.
 Medical students are expected to wear professional attire and white coats when appropriate.
 A name badge identifying the individual as a medical student is required at all times.
+Closed toed shoes are required in the clinical setting.
 Course-specific expectations and examples of appropriate and inappropriate attire are provided in clerkship course syllabi.

 Links to frequented institutional policies: